Portfolio¶

 Name: total_return, dtype: float64

-- Return the result of the preparation
+- Returns the result of the preparation.

 - Contains two attributes: target arguments as